GTNick/TeamSorter/README.md

 Usage
 ======
 This is a plugin for ImagicalMine: MCPE Server Software (https://imagicalmine.net/), and can be downloaded from http://software.boxofdevs.ml/.
 Once you have downloaded the TeamSorter_v1.0.phar simply stick it into your plugins folder, set the name of the world in the configuration file, and you are almost done!
-Note that this plugin requires Teams Colour PVP by @Kaito (https://forums.imagicalmine.net/plugins/teams-colour-pvp.106/).
+Note that this plugin requires Teams Colour PVP by @KaitoDoDo (https://forums.imagicalmine.net/plugins/teams-colour-pvp.106/).